Flat lay food photos look creative and mouthwatering. But how do you take flat food pictures like a pro?

 Background can be a deal-breaker when it comes to flat lay food photography.
 You cannot avoid including parts of the backdrop with an overhead shot.

 Choose a simple or neutral background.
-Use pastel colours or a wooden backdrop.
+Use pastel colors or a wooden backdrop.
 Subtle textures look great, but they are not distracting.

 You want to make sure that the viewer’s attention goes to the food subject.